The New Regulations for Burning Logs In Wood-Burning Stoves

 Is It Safe To Burn Logs?

-News that from May 2021, the sale of wet wood will be unlawful may be a surprise to some.
-As a result, dry logs or kiln dried logs will be the only logs burned in any home appliance, excluding open fires.
-Dry logs must have a moisture content of less than 20% and produce very little smoke when burning logs.
+News that from May 2021, the sale of wet wood will be unlawful may surprise some.
+As a result, dry logs or kiln-dried logs will be the only logs burned in any home appliance, excluding open fires.
+When burning logs, dry logs must have less than 20% moisture content and produce very little smoke.

 Burning logs should also not exceed 30 cm in diameter for wood stoves measuring 600mm deep or more.
 In addition, the sale of house coal and wet logs for household burning, and logs for household burning, will be unlawful from May 2021.

-Wood logs are not the only type of fuel that you can use in wood-burning stoves.
+Wood logs are one of many types of fuel that you can use in wood-burning stoves.
 From this month, the sale of wet wood and coal will be banned.

-With this new legislation, people will still be able to burn both types of fuel as long it meets the new guidelines.
+With this new legislation, people can still burn both fuel types as long they meet the latest guidelines.

 What Are The Best Logs To Burn?